samlipton/machine_learning/README.md

 ### Scripts

-The code snippets in the **scripts/** directory solve recurring sub-problems (e.g., modular implementation of architecture, fine-tuning) on the covered methods.
+The code snippets in the **scripts/** directory solve recurring sub-problems (e.g., modular implementation of architecture, fine-tuning) using the listed algorithms.

 ### Projects

-The modules sorted by problem type in the **projects/** directory contain core dynamical `classes` and `methods`:
+The modules in the **projects/** directory contain core dynamical `classes` and `methods` for the following tasks:
 - patter recognition:
-  - `classifier`: classification tasks
+  - `classifier`: classification
-  - `cluster`: clustering tasks
+  - `cluster`: clustering

 ### Notebooks (Jupyter)